lixinW/ship-hats-docs/snippets/gitlab-faqs.md

 <details>
   <summary style="font-size:20px"><b> Can I use Auto DevOps with SHIP-HATS 2.0?</b></summary><br>

 Yes, Auto DevOps is available.
 However, we encourage you to explore our E2E templates.
-You can read about [E2E templates](pipeline-templates) and access the [E2E templates](https://sgts.gitlab-dedicated.com/wog/gvt/ship/e2e-templates).
+You can access the [E2E templates](https://sgts.gitlab-dedicated.com/wog/gvt/ship/e2e-templates).

 </details>